 - a) Unless there are complaints, indoor pets and pets that never enter common property are not subject to the Pet Policy. - b) Due to the potential impact of large numbers of cats and dogs living on the Development, prior consent from the Group will be required to keep a cat or dog.
-Operational details for pet consents will be decided through the Group decision making process. - c) It is the intention of the Group that, over time, dog and cat numbers may be reduced via a sinking lid policy, with final number to be agreed using the Group decision making process. - d) Pets will not be allowed in the common house. - e) Pet owners are responsible for repairing any damage done by their pet. - f) Pet owners are responsible for promptly removing any waste/droppings from their pet on common property. - g) Pet owners are expected to take all reasonable measures to ensure that their pet is not a nuisance to other Owners.. - h) Any behaviour by a pet which concerns an Owner or Occupier should first be discussed with the pet owner.
+Operational details for pet consents will be decided through the Group decision making process. - c) It is the intention of the Group that, over time, dog and cat numbers may be reduced via a sinking lid policy, with final number either the final number or final numbers? to be agreed using the Group decision making process. - d) Pets will not be allowed in the common house. - e) Pet owners are responsible for repairing any damage done by their pet. - f) Pet owners are responsible for promptly removing any waste/droppings from their pet on common property. - g) Pet owners are expected to take all reasonable measures to ensure that their pet is not a nuisance to other Owners.. delete second full stop - h) Any behaviour by a pet which concerns an Owner or Occupier should first be discussed with the pet owner.

-20. Hazards, Insurance and Fire Safety
+21. Hazards, Insurance and Fire Safety